Employees’ State Insurance Scheme

 Gross salary is described as the total income earned while working in a job, before any deductions made for health insurance, social security and state or federal taxes.

-For ESI calculation, the salary comprises of all the monthly payable amounts such as basic pay, dearness allowance, city compensatory allowance, HRA, incentive allowance, attendance bonus, meal allowance and incentive bonus.
+For ESI calculation, the salary comprises of all the monthly payable amounts such as basic pay, dearness allowance, city compensatory allowance, HRA, incentive allowance, attendance bonus, meal allowance and special allowance.
 The salary, however, does not include annual bonus, retrenchment compensation, encashment of leave and gratuity.

-Consider the salary of an employee is Rs 9000 per month then the ESI calculation for the employee would be calculated as:
+Consider the gross salary of an employee is Rs.
+12,000 per month then the ESI calculation for the employee would be calculated as:

 The ESI calculation for the employer’s contribution would be calculated as:

-In case the salary goes above Rs 15,000 per month during the contribution period, the ESI would be calculated on the higher salary.
-For example, if the salary of an employee is raised to Rs 17,000 per month during the ESI contribution period, then the ESI would be calculated on Rs 17,000 instead of Rs 15,000.
+In case, the salary goes above Rs.
+21,000 per month during the contribution period (as defined below), the ESI would be calculated on the higher salary.
+For example, if the salary of an employee is raised to Rs.
+25,000 per month during the ESI contribution period, then the ESI would be calculated on Rs.
+25,000 instead of Rs.
+21,000.